nunchuk-io/bc-ur-cpp/README.md

 ##  License

-`ur-cpp` is released under the terms of the MIT license.
+`bc-ur-cpp` is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.